 Most travel writing is the worst stuff on the interwebs, even worse than anything released by The Killers.
 Unfortunately, parental controls won’t block most travel stories, so your brains have to process some of dullest and most whitewashed content on the internet.
-Readers click on a travel story, hoping to be taken off to a world of magic and adventure, but instead they’re left bobbing their heads and wiping the drool off their bottom lips.
-If your threshold for pain is incredibly high and don’t just click the “Back Button,” you are required to wade through yet another assault of writing cliches and surface level drivel that make up what amounts to just another long-form travel brochure.
+Readers click on a travel story, hoping to be taken off to a world of magic and adventure, but are instead left nodding off while wiping the drool off their bottom lips.
+Instead of being whisked away to an exotic land filled with adventure, you get an assault of writing cliches and surface level drivel, which is nothing more than a self-indulgent, long-form, travel brochure.

 The purpose of the post isn’t just to be a self-important, pretentious asshole about it–I’m far from a polished writer.
 But I know there are a lot of really great writers out there and unfortunately, many of them are wasting away under unimaginative, click-bait driven editors, or they have given up entirely by refusing to compromise their values.

 How can good writers make a living, while telling unique and compelling stories that real people want to read?
 The reasons why travel writing is jacked could fill the hole between the ears of Kim Kardashian.
 Instead of going through everything that is wrong, let’s just focus on three main issues: inked/digitized narcissism, writing with predetermined agendas and a system of poor incentives.

 Thomas Swick gets right to the chewy nougat center: